LangProc/langproc-2017-lab/1-regexes/readme.md

 ````
 which allows you to select from the currently untracked files.

+### Commits

-When you want to capture the current state of the repository:
+When you reach particular milestones, or levels of functionality,
+you should make a _commit_:
 ````
 git commit -a -m "Comment about commit"
 ````